 I wish I had more to report.
 Soon we will ask new potential hosts.
 Perhaps there will be concerns we can act on to make the whole thing better.
 We'll see.

 WorldSocial is still in development.
-For more about the project see ZSocial
+For more about the project see ZSocial.

 Ed Lewis is a co-editor of New Left Project